babelfish-for-postgresql/babelfish_project_website/_installation/single-multiple.md

 - `single-db`
 - `multi-db`

-When you create a Babelfish cluster, you choose between using a single T-SQL database or multiple T-SQL databases together.
+When you create a Babelfish cluster, you choose between using a single migrated T-SQL user database or multiple migrated T-SQL user databases together.
 Your choice will affects how the names of T-SQL schemas inside the Babelfish database appear in PostgreSQL.
 For more information about selecting between `single-db` and `multi-db` mode, review [Choosing a migration mode](https://babelfishpg.org/docs/installation/single-multiple/#choosing-a-migration-mode).

 If you specify `single-db`, you can create only a single T-SQL database in Babelfish, and T-SQL schemas will be created as regular PostgreSQL schemas in your Babelfish database.
 If you specify `multi-db`, you can create multiple T-SQL databases (each with its own schemas), and a T-SQL schema will be created as a PostgreSQL schema (`<database name>_<schema_name>`) to avoid name conflicts.